Lockon2000/StatusScraper/docs/lib/adapters/groups.md

 # Specification for the retrieved groups from a status site

-a successful retrieval of all groups at the status site with readGroups should return a list containing dicts where each dict represents a group and contains the following keys:
+A successful retrieval of any group at the status site with `readGroup` or `readGroups` should return a `dict` or a `list` of `dicts` where each
+`dict` represents a group and contains the following keys:
 - `'name'`:
     - Type: `string`
     - Description: This key should hold a string with the name of the group.